VarsouPenny/audio-fingerprint/README.md

 This means that if we input 10 seconds out of a 20 seconds long song, and it is matched perfectly, the fingerprinted confidence would be 0.5.
 Dejavu’s implementation was designed to always return a match, regardless of the confidence coefficients.
+Considering this pipeline, the framework’s capabilities can be roughly classified into two main tasks: remembering a song by fingerprinting it and storing its metadata and analysing a queried song by fingerprinting it and comparing these fingerprints to the database to retrieve the best match.
+Both of these tasks make use of the same audio fingerprinting procedure.
+#### Fingerprinting
+The purpose of audio fingerprinting is to reduce the dimensionality of audio files such that they can be stored and compared more efficiently.
+However, to allow for these benefits, unique perceptual features must be preserved as well as possible.
+Dejavu’s fingerprinting mechanism operates under this requirement, as it gradually decomposes the signal until a compact fingerprint of such nature can be formed.
+To ready the audio for preprocessing, it is first discretised by sampling.
+By default, Dejavu samples the signal with a frequency of 44.1 kHz, meaning that 44,100 samples of the signal are extracted per second.
+This choice of this frequency is justified using the Nyquist-Shannon sampling theorem, according to which the signal should be sampled at double the maximum frequency we aim to capture.
+Since humans generally cannot hear frequencies above 20,000 Hz, the maximum frequency was established at 22,050 Hz, such that no humanaudible frequencies would be missed when sampling.
+Using the theorem, Dejavu’s default sampling frequency is double the maximum frequency, or numerically, 2 * 22,050 = 44100 Hz. <br />
+After preprocessing, Dejavu generates a frequency domain representation of the given audio file by applying Fast Fourier Transform (FFT) to overlapping windows across the signal [9].
+This approach is identical to the extraction technique described by Haitsma and Kalker [4], where they motivate this choice by reasoning that the most perceptually significant audio qualities are present in the frequency domain.
+The transformed windows are combined such that they form a frequency spectrogram of the entire audio file.
+The X-axis of the spectrogram represents time relative to the audio file, and the Y-axis represents the frequency values.
+With that, each pixel within the spectrogram image corresponds to a given time-frequency pair.
+The colour of this pixel indicates the amplitude of a given frequency at the corresponding time.
+These spectrograms are then used to extract the features that will constitute the fingerprint.<br />
+The peak finding algorithm chooses the time-frequency pair coordinate corresponding to an amplitude value that is greater than the amplitudes of its local neighbouring points.
+This strategy is based on the fact that these high amplitude frequencies are more likely to survive distortion than the low amplitude frequencies around them.
+Dejavu uses the image of the spectrogram and analyses its pixels to find these peaks. <br />
+Specifically, it first applies a high pass filter that emphasises the high amplitude points, and then it extracts the local maxima, which ultimately become the noise-resistant peaks.
+Depending on the frequency composition, the number of peaks can range between thousands to tens of thousands per song.
+However, despite this amount of data, peak extraction stores only a subset of information unique to the song.
+The rest of the information is discarded, which directly increases the likelihood of peaks of different songs being similar or even identical.
+If the framework was to match tracks based on the extracted peaks, there would likely be many collisions and incorrect matches.
+To avoid these collisions as much as possible, Dejavu encapsulates the peaks in the fingerprint using a hash function.
+The peaks are combined into a fingerprint using a hash function.
+The hash functions used here take a number as input and return a number as output.
+A good hash function will always return the same output for a given input.
+In addition, it should also ensure that only a few distinct inputs will be hashed into the same output.
+Given a set of peaks and the time differences between them, Dejavu creates several hashes, which constitute the unique fingerprints for the particular track [10].